plymburner/PyBer_Analysis/README.md

         1. Understand how to maximize revenue per mile, since this metric would provide a clearer view of into the revenue generation for comparing the different city types.
         2. Evaluate areas underserved and recruit drivers in those areas, while promoting the service in those corresponding areas by going into lower granularity data and by zip code or neighborhood to better understand the current areas served and where to there are complentary areas.
         3. Focus on highly populated areas since the probability of finding people, both riders and drivers, is greater.
+        4. The urban cities have a lower fares due to shorter lengths of haul, yet by focusing on profitability on those trips by pricing alligned to volume for short trips, while transitioning to a mileage based pricing model for a longer length trips.

 ## Resources
 https://www.geeksforgeeks.org/different-ways-to-create-pandas-dataframe/